Multiple pelvic fractures and muscular hematoma in a case of multitrauma

 - Multiple pelvic fractures present with associated large left anterior pelvis hematoma and active hemorrhage demonstrated in the anterior left pelvis and posterior left pelvis.

 - Right quadriceps muscle hematoma with active hemorrhage.

 - Left adductor muscle group hematoma with active hemorrhage.

 1 case question available

 Muscle hematoma commonly occurs after blunt trauma, however usually in the sports setting1.
 High impact pressures disrupt muscular vasculature, and this can cause build up of blood or a hematoma.

-Particular attention needs to be paid to ensure that there the haematoma does not cause compartment syndrome.
+Particular attention needs to be paid to ensure that there the hematoma does not cause compartment syndrome.
 Compartment syndrome is a condition where increased pressure within an osseofascial compartment exceeds the systolic blood pressure.
-If left untreated, this causes decreased perfusion and resulting ischaemia and necrosis.
+If left untreated, this causes decreased perfusion and resulting ischemia and necrosis.
 Definitive management for compartment syndrome consists of a fasciotomy which relieves the pressure within the muscle compartment, restoring blood flow to the limbs.

 Case contributed by A/Prof. Pramit Phal.